delicate-arc9818/RegForm.github.io/README.md

 # amazonClone
-front end website using html and css
+front end form using html and css